 - •BLS/CPR certification

-- Immunization record
+- •Immunization record

 - •HIPAA training certificate

 - Observation hours records

-- KASA-Knowledge Assessment Skills Acquisition
+- •KASA-Knowledge Assessment Skills Acquisition

 - •PE- Performance Evaluation

 - Direct clinical contact hours

 Students will work with the identified company throughout the program of study to manage essential documentation.
 This provides a centralized, electronic storage mechanism for critical professional documents and will provide ease of access when needed.
-Students are responsible for updating and maintaining documentation which is required for participation in clinic at the Idaho State Speech Language Program and during all practicum and in externship placements.
-Currently the SLP graduate program pays for CALIPSO student accounts.
+Students are responsible for updating and maintaining documentation, which most of the above (excluding immunizations) is required for participation in clinic at the Idaho State Speech Language Program and during all practicum and externship placements.
+Currently, the SLP graduate program pays for CALIPSO student accounts.